danialfarid/ng-file-upload/README.md

 **Note**: `angular.file-upload-shim.js` must be loaded before `angular.js` and is only needed if you are supporting non-HTML5 FormData browsers or you need to support upload progress or cancel.

 **Upload multiple files**: Only for HTML5 FormData browsers (not IE8-9) if you pass an array of files to `file` option it will upload all of them together in one request.
 In this case the `fileFormDataName` could be an array of names or a single string.
-If you use a single string, you may want to append square brackets to the end (i.e. `file[]`), depending on how your server parses arguments.
+For Rails or depending on your server append square brackets to the end (i.e. `file[]`).
 If you want a cross browser approach you need to iterate through files and upload them one by one like the code above.
 This is due to the limitation of Flash file upload.

-You can also use `$upload.http()` to send the file binary or any data to the server while being able to listen to progress event.
+**$upload.http()**: You can also use `$upload.http()` to send the file binary or any data to the server while being able to listen to progress event.
 See [#88](https://github.com/danialfarid/angular-file-upload/issues/88) for more details.
 This equivalent to angular $http() but allow you to listen to progress event for HTML5 browsers.

-If your server is Rails and Apache you may need to modify server configurations for the server to support upload progress.
+**Rails progress event**: If your server is Rails and Apache you may need to modify server configurations for the server to support upload progress.
 See [#207](https://github.com/danialfarid/angular-file-upload/issues/207)

-For file drag and drop, ng-file-drag-over-class can be a function that returns a class name based on the $event.
+**ng-file-drag-over-class**: For file drag and drop, ng-file-drag-over-class can be a function that returns a class name based on the $event.
 See the demo for a sample.
 If the attribute is not specified by default the element will have "dragover" class on drag over which could be used to style the drop zone.

 ## Old browsers